Johannes Schmoelling was born in November 1950 in Lohne, Oldenburg. At the age of eight he started to take piano

 (three times life) came into being at the same theatre, again produced by Felix Prader.

 In the year 2000, Johannes Schmoelling succeeded in fulfilling his long time ambition of founding his own record label.

 For the initial release on Viktoriapark Records (the name of this new label) the album "White Out", which had been

 out of print for 10 years, was released.
 Added as a bonus track to the 1990-version was a remix by the young artists

 In December 2002 the second album on Johannes’s own label followed: the radio play "Laufen" (walking) by author Dirk Josczok,

 with music by Johannes Schmoelling.

-During 2003 the album "Recycle Or Die" evolved, and was released exactly on Johannes’s birthday, November 9th, again on
+During 2003 the album "Recycle Or Die" evolved, and was released precisely on Johannes’s birthday, November 9th, again on

 In 2004 the attempt to release radio-plays in addition to standard album music, led to the double-CD-production

 "Weltmärchen - Weltmusik" (world fairies – world music), a collaboration with the author and artist Hubertus